ChristianJB77/travelcockpit_2.0/README.md

 # Travel Cockpit 2.0
 #### Full Stack Web Developer CAPSTONE PROJECT
 To finally be able to deploy my own web app, I took this Nanondegree.
 Based on my CS50 final project Flask app 'Travel Cockpit', I have rebuild the entire app to finally deploy it for desktop and mobile usage.
-As well added a travel suggestion blog functionality to share our personal 'travel secrets'.
+As well added a travel suggestion blog functionality to share our personal 'travel secrets' (CRUD app).

 ## URL
 https://travelcockpit.herokuapp.com/